James T. Laney

-James T. Laney (born December 24, 1927) is an American minister, professor, and former diplomat.
+James Thomas Laney (December 24, 1927 – August 13, 2026) was an American minister, academic and diplomat.
 He served as dean of the Candler School of Theology, president of Emory University, and United States Ambassador to South Korea.

 Early life and education

-Laney was born in the American South and grew up in Arkansas and Memphis, Tennessee.
+Laney was born in Wilson, Arkansas in the American South and grew up in Arkansas and Memphis, Tennessee.
 After graduating from Central High School in Memphis, he earned his B.A. degree in economics at Yale University.
-His studies were interrupted by service in the United States Army in the late 1940s, when he went to Korea in January 1947 after World War II and the removal of Japanese rule.
+His studies were interrupted by service in the United States Army in the late 1940s, when he went to Korea, in January 1947, after World War II and the removal of Japanese rule.
 He served in the Counterintelligence Corps.
 According to a biography posted on the Emory University website, "He would say later in life that the experience in Korea so changed his thinking about the world, that by the time he returned to Yale to finish his degree, in 1950, he had determined to enter the ministry."
 Laney then earned a degree from Yale Divinity School in 1954.
 He later returned to Yale, completing a Ph.D. degree in Christian ethics at Yale Graduate School in 1966.

 Career

 Laney was ordained as a Methodist minister and served as chaplain at Choate School (now Choate Rosemary Hall) while completing his seminary degree.
-He served as a church minister in Cincinnati, Ohio for three years, from 1955 to 1958.
+He served as a church minister in Cincinnati, Ohio, for three years, from 1955 to 1958.
 He then returned to Yale with his wife, Berta Radford Laney, for Korean language study in preparation for entering the mission field.
 "In 1959, drawn by what he had seen in Korea, Laney returned [there] ... to serve as a Methodist missionary teaching at Yonsei University" in Seoul.
 In 1964, seeing higher education as another facet of his vocation, he entered Yale Graduate School, where he completed his Ph.D. degree in Christian ethics in just two years.
 In 1969, only three years after becoming an assistant professor at Vanderbilt Divinity School, Laney was called by Emory to be dean of the Candler School of Theology from 1969 to 1977.

 He served as the 17th president of Emory University from 1977 to 1993.
 In 1979, two years after he became the university's president, Emory received an identity-changing $105 million gift from Robert W. Woodruff, the former Coca-Cola Company chairman, and his brother George W. Woodruff.
 At the time, this was the largest philanthropic gift in U.S. history.
 Boosted by these resources, and guided by Laney's strategic vision, Emory transformed itself by hiring preeminent faculty, recruiting some of the best students, and raising its academic standing.

 Laney was appointed Ambassador to South Korea by United States President Bill Clinton on October 15, 1993, and presented credentials November 2, 1993.
 He was involved in defusing the 1994 nuclear crisis during his tenure.
-He served until the end of Clinton's first term, on January 20, 1997.
+He served in the administration of Clinton until the end of Clinton’s first term, on January 20, 1997.